Doumbek (Darbuka) Repair

 So you see, there's no need to buy a new drum.
 Contact The Drum Doctor Now! . . . and save your money.

 Maybe you're a master percussionist and want only the best materials for your hand drum.

 No problem!
 Tell us your needs, and we'll satisfy them.

 We recommend fish skin because it's strong and durable and for the clear, crisp, warm sound it produces.

 We routinely rebuild doumbeks from scratch.
 We'll recondition the drum shell, repairing any cracks and flaws and replace any materials with only the highest quality available.

 In a matter of days and at minimal cost, you can again enjoy the emotional and creative self-expression that only doumbek drumming provides, not to mention the fellowship.
 (Look below for examples of what you can expect from our doumbek repair experts.)

-We're located in Santa Cruz, CA, easiliy accesible to anyone in the San Francisco Bay Area, San Jose/Silicon Valley and Monterey Bay, but don't worry if you're not in our neck of the woods; we have years of shipping experience.
+We're located in Santa Cruz, CA, easiliy accesible to anyone in the San Francisco Bay Area, San Jose/Silicon Valley, the Salinas Valley and the Monterey Bay, but don't worry if you're not in our neck of the woods; we have years of shipping experience.
 Many of our clients ship their ailing Middle Eastern drums to us, and we return their restored doumbeks by whatever means they choose.

 And remember, doumbek repair is not all we do.
 We're fully qualified to treat other hand drums and ethnic instruments such as koras and balafons--just ask!